Maine Cannabis Business Licenses

 WHAT IS MAINE’S CANNABIS HISTORY IN MAINE?

-Maine, early on in 1976, decriminalized cannabis possession and worked on reforming cannabis criminal charges.
-Years later, in 1999 Maine legalized medical cannabis, allowing for individuals to apply for medical cannabis cards..
+On the East Coast, Maine has been a pioneer in legalizing cannabis for medical and recreational use, legalizing medical cannabis in 1999 and recreational cannabis in 2016.
+Early on in 1976 Maine decriminalized cannabis possession and worked on reforming cannabis criminal charges.
+Years later in 1999, Maine legalized medical cannabis, allowing individuals to apply for medical cannabis cards.
 However, people quickly criticized the law as it did not address where these new medical cannabis patients could legally purchase cannabis in the state of Maine.

 Stay tuned for more information on growing hemp in Maine!